 Green Nail Syndrome

-More commonly known as green nail syndrome, the proper name is chromonychia.
+Chromonychia is more commonly known as green nail syndrome.
 It’s a nail disorder that is characterized by a discolored nail bed, often green/green-black.
 It is typically a result of chronic paronychia, or infection of the skin around the nail folds.

-We all know that melanoma is the most serious form of skin cancer, and it can grow underneath your nail bed, appearing as a dark brown spot which will make the toenail look discolored even if it’s actually underneath the toenail.
+We all know that melanoma is the most serious form of skin cancer.
+It can grow underneath your nail bed, appearing as a dark brown spot which will make the toenail look discolored even if it’s actually underneath the toenail.